(aka Marty, Mr. Marty)

-How children learn has been the focus of many educators and researchers over many years, and Dutcher has read a lot if not most of it.
-But he was also interested in how much, why, and especially what young children learn well before they start school, and questioned why so many of our children have trouble learning to read.
+While how children learn has been the focus of many educators and researchers over many years, Dutcher was observing how much, why, and especially what young children learn well before they start school.
 He was and still is continually amazed at what educators, and thus parents, do not know to take into account about early learning in their attitudes of, responses to, and conversations they have with children of all ages, both verbal and non-verbal.
 He is also skilled at helping parents help their children deal with schooling, a particularly confounding environment for children, no matter what method or philosophy of schooling, home-schooling, or unschooling parents choose, and no matter how well they perform in school.

 I tear up when I see a pre-verbal young child melt down in frustration because she hasn't yet learned to speak the words, or have someone to just listen, to share her thoughts, her desires, what she knows, and her love and appreciation.
 Too often we dismiss that frustration as "just" a tantrum, a behavioral problem.
 Who doesn't get upset when they aren't heard or aren't understood by the people they love most?